tarwn/lessthandot-hugo/blogs/content/posts/2010-04-21-do-you-use-disable-index-or-drop-index-w.md

 ---
 There are certain operations where dropping an index, loading data and then again creating the index can speed up data loading.
 SQL server 2005 introduced a way to disable an index.

-Let&#8217;s take a look, first create this table
+Let's take a look, first create this table

 sql
 Create table TestIndex (id int, somecol varchar(20))